Why did the baby cross the road? Because his stroller was going that way, and he didn’t have much choice!

-As your toddler grows, so does her sense of humor, and that sense of humor is growing in direct correspondence with her understanding of the world.
+As your toddler grows, so does his sense of humor, and that sense of humor is growing in direct correspondence with his understanding of the world.
 Humor comes from understanding norms and the surprise that comes when those norms are broken.
 Think of your favorite jokes.
 Chances are, they rely on a word being interpreted in a way it normally wouldn’t, someone saying something out loud that social conventions would usually leave unspoken, or something that’s goofy because it reveals a sideways or nonsensical view of reality.

 Toddlers’ senses of humor are much the same, it’s just that they’re still learning what the norms are before they can break them.
 This is why so many young children enjoy potty humor – they’ve only just learned that potty-talk can be taboo, which is why bathroom humor strikes them as being so funny.
-Your little one is learning more and more about the world every day, and with each new thing she learns, the scope of her sense of humor expands.
-You can encourage her sense of humor in many ways, from telling jokes yourself to laughing at theirs – and by playing games that play off this idea of the unexpected.
+Your little one is learning more and more about the world every day, and with each new thing he learns, the scope of his sense of humor expands.
+You can encourage his sense of humor in many ways, from telling jokes yourself to laughing at theirs – and by playing games that play off this idea of the unexpected.

 The “What’s wrong with this picture?” game